kai687/sphinxawesome-theme/README.md

 ### Awesome code blocks

 - Code block have a **Copy** button for copying the code.
-- If you load the bundled `sphinxawesome_theme.highlighting`, you can use these additional options in your `code-block` directives:
+- You can use these additional options in `code-block` directives:

   - `emphasize-added`.
 Highlight lines that should be added
   - `emphasize-removed`.
 Highlight lines that should be removed